Senseki Line: Future rolling stock

+New E131 trains are scheduled to be introduced on the line from winter 2025 to replace the 205-3100 series.
+These new sets are set to be denoted E131-800 series.
+The first E131-800 series train was constructed in March 2025 in Niitsu.

 History

 The Miyagi Electric Railway opened the line in sections between 1925 and 1928.
 Individual opening dates are given in the timeline section below.
 The Rikuzen-Haranomachi to Nishi-Shiogama section was double-tracked between 1968 and 1969, and extended to Higashi-Shiogama in 1981.

 In 2000, the surface section between Rikuzen-Haranomachi and Sendai was replaced by a double-track underground line, with a new section to Aoba-dori to connect to the Sendai subway.

 Parts of the line were extensively damaged by the 2011 Tohoku earthquake and tsunami, and whilst service was restored on the majority of the line by March 2012, the Takagimachi – Rikuzen-Ono section was returned to service on 30 May 2015.